gallazzo/TicTacToe/README.md

 TicTacToe is a simple tictactoe game created with Raylib library.
 I've created this for school purposes, so maybe the software is not perfect.
 I wrote basic classes to use Raylib functions for a "OOP" view; these are in `src/base` folder.
 These classes can also be used for other projects.

+I'm not english, so there are lots of errors!
+You can help me to fix these!

 ## Dependencies

 * Raylib (1.3 version, 1.4 it's not tested).